by Tim Gilmore, 8/26/2017

 Veda and I walk the L-deck onto the lake and I picture Klan thugs emptying Stetson’s files into the water here 50 years ago and look up to the nest the Beluthahatchee ospreys have so recently departed for the season.

 The name “osprey” traces back to Latin, avis prede, “bird of prey,” or perhaps back further to ossifragus, earlier Latin, “bone breaker.”
-I wish some ancient etymology pointed out the heights of these fairyland Florida headlands, their space monumental, defying gravity, as the crowns of tall and gloriously slow-growing trees.
+I wish some ancient etymology pointed out the heights of these fairyland Florida waters, their space monumental as the crowns of tall and gloriously slow-growing trees.

 New musicians were taking folk music to rock n’ roll.
 Though Woody’s dying upon hearing “Alice’s Restaurant” made sense as a Guthrie family joke, Arlo showed up at Beluthahatchee in the years after his father’s death, his tour bus parked in the woods alongside State Road 13 in the 1970s.